clock-app/clock-app.github.io/README.md

 * Particles.js

 ## Decisions made:
 * Digital clock: in the modern world for most of the people analog clock doesn't really make sense.
 People have very fast rhythm of life.
-Digital clock helps quickly identify time.
+Digital clock helps identify time very quick.
 * Dark and light theme: I would like to give users ability to use more comfortable colors for their screens.
 * Use particles.js: for some people who have time, I decided to add a relaxing background.
-Particles.js is a lightweight library that fits perfectly.
+Particles.js is a lightweight library that helps to create very nice animated particles.

 ## New things tried:
 1. Create dark & light themes: it was my first time creating 2 themes in one application.
 A few additional lines of code increases user experience.